mlnrt/incident-response-and-forensic/README.md

 # Pre-requisties
 * Activate AWS GuardDuty on your AWS account
 * Have a Slack channel ready.
 Alerts will be sent to that channel
-* Download the two Lambda functions ZIP code (one is for the NginxWebApp YAML template, the other for the Forensic YAML tempalte) and save them into one of your S3 bucket.
+* Download the two Lambda functions ZIP code and save them into one of your S3 bucket
+  * one is for the function sending auto scaling notifications to the Slack channel
+  * the other one contains the code of all the incident response and forensic Lambda functions
 * Create SSH Key Pairs for your EC2 instances (In the __EC2 console__, go to __Network & Security__ > __Key Pairs__).
 The same key will be installed on all instances (bastion host and Nginx web app instances).
 Extract the private key from the key pair in the OpenSSH format.
 * If you choose to enable VPC Flow Logs to S3, have a bucket ready for it
 * Prepare a S3 bucket where the outputs of the forensic analysis will be stored